Mesquite-Mocap/about.mesquite.cc/README.md

 ### **Software**

-Our software solution is a Node.js-based web server.
-This server employs a web worker for consistently reading data from the web sockets, thereby minimizing computational overhead.
-Each bone's data is managed separately upon reception.
-As the raw sensor data originates from the local sensor's reference system, it is rotated into the reference system of the Three.js scene.
-Then, we offset the rotation for each bone by accounting for its parent's rotation based on the Biovision Hierarchy  structure and its initial T-pose value.
+At the core of our software solution is a Node.js-based web server.
+To minimize computational overhead, the server employs a web worker that consistently reads data from the web sockets.
+Upon reception, each bone's data is processed separately.
+The raw sensor data, initially based on the local sensor's reference system, is converted to align with the reference system of the Three.js scene.
+We then adjust the rotation for each bone, accounting for its parent's rotation per the Biovision Hierarchy structure, and its initial T-pose value.
 When users stand in the T-pose and click the 'T-pose' button on the website, we record the rotation of each bone, which is then used as an offset for all future data.
 Consequently, we can animate the 3D human skeleton.

 Furthermore, our system includes a Biovision Hierarchy (BVH) recorder.
 When the user initiates the record button on the website, the system traverses the Three.js skeleton, records the Euler rotation of each joint in the global frame, and saves this data in a BVH file.
 This feature allows for convenient recording and subsequent playback of motion.